-Wilfredo Hernandez, MS, CNS
+Written by: Wilfredo Hernandez, MS, CNS

 Understanding how to best optimize brain health throughout the aging process may enhance memory functions and mental health.
 As we age, alterations in brain structure affects functions and is connected to cognitive decline.
 Lifestyle habits such as a healthy diet loaded with antioxidant-rich fresh vegetables and fruits, exercise, and deep sleep are proven strategies to enhance health in the aging brain for better cognitive function.
 There is also reputable evidence that supplementation can help.